tbg/benchdiff/README.md

-# benchcmp
+# benchdiff

 A tool for automating the process of running and comparing Go benchmarks across code changes.

 ## Usage

 ```
-$ benchcmp --help
+$ benchdiff --help
-usage: benchcmp [--old <commit>] [--new <commit>] <pkgs>...
+usage: benchdiff [--old <commit>] [--new <commit>] <pkgs>...

-benchcmp automates the process of running and comparing Go microbenchmarks
+benchdiff automates the process of running and comparing Go microbenchmarks
 across code changes.

-benchcmp runs all microbenchmarks in the specified packages against the old and
+benchdiff runs all microbenchmarks in the specified packages against the old and
 new commit.
 It then passes the benchmark output through benchstat to compute
 statistics about the results.

-By default, benchcmp outputs these results in a textual format.
+By default, benchdiff outputs these results in a textual format.
 However, if the
 --sheets flag is passed then it will upload the result to a Google Sheets
 spreadsheet.
 To access this, users must have a Google service account.
 For
 information, see https://cloud.google.com/iam/docs/service-accounts.